raulnq/Jal.Router/README.md

 	}
 }
 ```
-* RegisterEndPoint, This method starts the registration of a endpoint.
+* RegisterEndPoint, This method starts the registration of the endpoint.
 * ForMessage&lt;TMessage&gt;, The TMessage parameter indicates the type of message that could use this endpoint.
 * To&lt;TConnectionStringValueSettingFinder&gt;, This method allows us get the information about the connection string and path where our message will be sent.
 The TConnectionStringValueSettingFinder parameter is a concrete implementations of the "IValueSettingFinder" interface.